qevka/cloudwatch/README.md

 ## How to run the App
 >   1. Clone the repo to a local directory on your PC or Mac
 >   2. Open the App in Android Studio, VSCode, or XCode (if opening in xcode be sure to open the /cloudwatch/ios/Runner.xcworkspace file).
-> Running the App
+# How to Run on different IDEs
->   3a.
-Android Studio - click the play button on the top of the IDE (make sure you have a simulator selected).
+>   * Android Studio - click the play button on the top of the IDE (make sure you have a simulator selected).
->   3b.
-XCode - Open the IDE and click the play button at the top of the window
+>   * XCode - Open the IDE and click the play button at the top of the window
->   3c.
-VSCODE/Terminal - open a terminal window and type the following commands
+>   * VSCODE/Terminal - open a terminal window and type the following commands

-## open a simulator
+# open a simulator

 ```sh
 open -a simulator